 You can receive an annual $100 discount on a single hotel stay of $500 or more (excluding taxes and fees) when you use your card and book through ThankYou.com or 1-800-THANKYOU.

-The $100 annual hotel credit is easily the Citi Premier’s best perk and can single handedly recoup the annual fee.
+The $100 annual hotel credit is easily the Citi Premier’s best perk and can single-handedly recoup the annual fee.
 Not all of its rival cards offer an annual statement credit of this size, but it’s worth noting that several do.
 It stacks up to the Bank of America Premium Rewards card’s up to $100 of yearly statement credits toward airline incidental expenses and eclipses the Sapphire Preferred card’s up to $50 of annual hotel statement credits for stays through Chase.

 The Citi Premier certainly doesn’t run out of steam after its first year — it has one of the best average yearly rewards values* among its rival cards.
-We calculate the typical cardholder will earn $423 in rewards value each year if you transfer your points for the 1.9-cent Bankrate value (almost $353 per year if you redeem at Citi’s 1-cent point value).
-This tops the up to $655* value the Capital One Venture Rewards Credit Card and the $256* the Bank of America Premium Rewards card earnings on the same spend ($655 value with the right transfer partner; about $327 when redeemed through Capital One).
-Even with a higher point value, the Sapphire Rewards card barely tops the Citi Premier’s average rewards potential with a $434* yearly value.
-Ultimately, the Citi Premier’s shift to everyday rewards categories adds up to a better rewards potential than several travel-oriented rewards rivals.
+We calculate the typical cardholder will earn about $670 in rewards value each year if you transfer your points for the 1.9-cent Bankrate value (almost $353 per year if you redeem at Citi’s 1-cent point value).
+This tops the up to $655* value the Capital One Venture Rewards Credit Card and the $256* value the Bank of America Premium Rewards card earn on average per year with the same spend ($655 value with the right transfer partner; about $327 when redeemed through Capital One).
+Even with a higher point value, the Sapphire Rewards card is just shy of the Citi Premier’s average rewards potential with an up to $667* average yearly value via top transfer partners (but about $417 when redeemed toward travel through Chase).

 |Benefits and costs||First-year value||Ongoing value (no welcome offers)|

-|Welcome offers||+$800 value (80,000 bonus points after spending $4,000 on purchases in the first three months)||—|
+|Welcome offers||+$600 value (60,000 bonus points after spending $4,000 on purchases in the first three months; redeemed through the issuer)||—|

 |Perks (of monetary value)||

 *Based on our formula used to calculate each card’s average rewards rates and average ongoing rewards value, using Bureau of Labor Statistics spending data and an assumed $15,900 yearly spend over three years ($1,325 per month).
 The “yearly rewards” value in the table is based on maximum value received when redeeming through the issuer (1 cent, this case).

 As far as travel cards with a $95 annual fee go, it’s hard to beat the Chase Sapphire Preferred Card when it comes to ongoing value.